 The information provided may be different for covered and noncovered securities.
 For a description of covered securities, see the Instructions for Form 8949.
-For a taxable covered security acquired at a premium, unless you notified the payer in writing in accordance with Regulations' section 1.6045-1(n)(5) that you did not want to amortize the premium under section 171, or for a tax-exempt covered security acquired at a premium, your payer generally must report either (1) a net amount of interest that reflects the offset of the amount of interest paid to you by the amount of premium amortization allocable to the payment(s), or (2) a gross amount for both the interest paid to you and the premium amortization allocable to the payment(s).
+For a taxable covered security acquired at a premium, unless you notified the payer in writing in accordance with Regulations section 1.6045-1(n)(5) that you did not want to amortize the premium under section 171, or for a tax-exempt covered security acquired at a premium, your payer generally must report either (1) a net amount of interest that reflects the offset of the amount of interest paid to you by the amount of premium amortization allocable to the payment(s), or (2) a gross amount of interest paid to you and the premium amortization allocable to the payment(s).
 If you did notify your payer that you did not want to amortize the premium on a taxable covered security, then your payer will only report the gross amount of interest paid to you.
 For a noncovered security acquired at a premium, your payer is only required to report the gross amount of interest paid to you.

 Box 1.
 Shows taxable interest paid to you during the calendar year by the payer.
 This does not include interest shown in box 3.
-May also show the total amount of the credits from clean renewable energy bonds, new clean renewable energy bonds, qualified energy conservation bonds, qualified zone academy bonds, qualified school construction bonds, and build America bonds that must be included in your interest income.
-These amounts were treated as paid to you during 2020 on the credit allowance dates (March 15, June 15, September 15, and December 15).
+May also show the total amount of the credits from clean renewable energy bonds, new clean renewable energy bonds, new clean renewable energy bonds, new clean renewable energy bonds, qualified energy conservation bonds, qualified zone academy bonds, qualified school construction bonds, and build America bonds that must be included in your interest income.
+These amounts were treated as paid to you during 2021 on the credit allowance dates (March 15, June 15, September 15, and December 15).
 For more information, see Form 8912.
 See the instructions above for a taxable covered security acquired at a premium.

 Box 2.
 Shows interest or principal forfeited because of early withdrawal of time savings.
 You may deduct this amount to figure your adjusted gross income on your income tax return.
 See the Instructions for Form 1040 and 1040-SR to see where to take the deduction.

 Box 3.
-Shows interest on U.S. Savings Bonds, Treasury bills, Treasury bonds, and Treas above for a taxable covered security acquired at a premium.
+Shows interest on U.S. Savings Bonds, Treasury bonds, and Treasury bonds, and Treasury bonds, and Treasury bonds and Treasury bonds and Treasury bonds.
+This interest is not included in box 1.
+See the instructions above for a taxable covered security acquired at a premium.

 Box 4.
 Shows backup withholding.
-Generally, a payer must backup withhold if you did not furnish your taxpayer identification number (TIN) or you did not furnish the correct TIN to the payer.
+Generally, a payer must backup withhold if you did not furnish your TIN or you did not furnish the correct TIN to the payer.
 See Form W-9.
-Include this amount on your income tax return as tax withheld.
+Include this amount on your income tax return as tax withhold.

 Box 5.
 Any amount shown is your share of investment expenses of a single-class REMIC.
 This amount is included in box 1.
 Note: This amount is not deductible.

 Box 6.
 Shows foreign tax paid.
 You may be able to claim this tax as a deduction or a credit on your Form 1040 or 1040-SR. See your tax return instructions.